bot-app/trading/docs/freqai-configuration.md

 ## Building a FreqAI strategy

-The FreqAI strategy requires including the following lines of code in the standard [Freqtrade strategy](strategy-customization.md):
+The FreqAI strategy requires including the following lines of code in the standard [Trading strategy](strategy-customization.md):

 ```python
     # user should define the maximum startup candle count (the largest number of candles